tembo-io/terraform-provider-tembo/internal/provider/temboclient/docs/PatchInstance.md

 `func (o *PatchInstance) UnsetCpu()`

 UnsetCpu ensures that no value is present for Cpu, not even an explicit nil
+### GetDedicatedNetworking

+`func (o *PatchInstance) GetDedicatedNetworking() DedicatedNetworking`

+GetDedicatedNetworking returns the DedicatedNetworking field if non-nil, zero value otherwise.

+### GetDedicatedNetworkingOk

+`func (o *PatchInstance) GetDedicatedNetworkingOk() (*DedicatedNetworking, bool)`

+GetDedicatedNetworkingOk returns a tuple with the DedicatedNetworking field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDedicatedNetworking

+`func (o *PatchInstance) SetDedicatedNetworking(v DedicatedNetworking)`

+SetDedicatedNetworking sets DedicatedNetworking field to given value.

+### HasDedicatedNetworking

+`func (o *PatchInstance) HasDedicatedNetworking() bool`

+HasDedicatedNetworking returns a boolean if a field has been set.

+### SetDedicatedNetworkingNil

+`func (o *PatchInstance) SetDedicatedNetworkingNil(b bool)`

+ SetDedicatedNetworkingNil sets the value for DedicatedNetworking to be an explicit nil

+### UnsetDedicatedNetworking
+`func (o *PatchInstance) UnsetDedicatedNetworking()`

+UnsetDedicatedNetworking ensures that no value is present for DedicatedNetworking, not even an explicit nil
 ### GetEnvironment

 `func (o *PatchInstance) GetEnvironment() Environment`